- Collaborators : Eric Pigat, Quentin Leroij

-From the architect.
+Text description provided by the architects.
 Renovation and interior transformations in a 1920ies manor house in Luxembourg City

 The renovation and interior transformation works in a 1920ies manor house in Luxembourg City proved to be a challenge for everyone involved in the project, above all for the client who has been living in the house during the four months long operations.
 The bad condition of the second floor and mainly of the attics called for an in-depth and yet subtle and careful intervention by the architects and craftsmen.
 The client wanted to use the two floors as living space and to connect them.
 The architects chose mainly a subtle but in certain spots a more radical design approach.